 Trek to Upper Mustang Nepal known as the “Lost Tibetan Kingdom”

-Home to the former Tibetan Kingdom of Lo, Upper Mustang is nestled between the border of Tibetan plateau in the north and Annapurna / Nilgiri Himal range in the south.
+Home to the former Tibetan Kingdom of Lo, Upper Mustang is nestled between the border of the Tibetan plateau in the north and the Annapurna / Nilgiri Himalaya range in the south.
 The region has some of the world’s tallest peaks, including over 8000-meter tall Dhaulagiri and Annapurna range.

-Upper Mustang is one of the most preserved regions in the word as it was a restricted area until it was open to tourism only in 1992.
+Mystical land Upper Mustang is one of the most preserved regions in the word as it was a restricted area until it was open to tourism only in 1992, today accessible only by permit.
 Because it was not open for visitor Mustang used to be known as the last “forbidden kingdom”.
 Only a limited number of tourists are allowed to visit Upper Mustang a year which has helped in preserving the ancient Tibetan culture and language.
 Trekking to Upper Mustang gives the same level of experience as visiting Tibet as it shares the same geography, culture, and tradition that is found in Tibet.
 Until 1950, the Mustang region was an independent kingdom with Lo Manthang being the capital.
-Still, Today Mustang has a palace in the capital.
+Still, the walled capital city Lomanthang has a Palace of Mustang King.

 The trek to Upper Mustang is relatively easy as the highest point in the trek is about 4000 meters only.
-Upper Mustang trek region lies in the rain shadow of Annapurna and Dhaulagiri ranges so trek runs the most part of the year including summer months ( June to Sept.) also which considered as off-season to trek in Nepal.
+The Upper Mustang region lies in the rain shadow of Annapurna and Dhaulagiri ranges so trek runs the most part of the year including summer months ( June to Sept.) also, which considered as off-season to trek in Nepal.